Unik-lif/course_notes/cuda/PCCP_book.md

 By specifying the grid and block dimensions, we configure:
 1. the total number of threads for a kernel
 2. the layout of the threads you want to employ for a kernel

+A kernel function is the code to be executed on the device side.
+In a kernel function, you define the computation for a single thread, and the data access for that thread.

+When the kernel is called, many different CUDA threads perform the same computation in parallel.
+### Timing your kernel